by Martin Maenza

 “Ira, here, ran tests on that skin sample, and the results were a dead giveaway to the cause of your problem,” Ray said.
 He gestured to the microscope and offered Superman a chance to view the cell sample.

 After taking a look, Superman said, “And…?
 What am I looking at?”

 Superman’s eyes lit up as the light bulb went off in his head.
 “Of course!” he said.
 “That had to be it!
-One of those asteroids in space I smashed up today must have had a white dwarf fragment in it.”
+One of those asteroids in space I smashed up today must have had a fragment that held the same kind of white dwarf radiation in it.”
 He recalled the cloud of space dust that had engulfed him earlier that morning.

 “That would do it,” Ray said.
 “That belt, there, will keep you standing tall until you can remove the stray particles from your suit and body.
 After that, you should have no troubles at all.”

 Superman clasped his friend’s hand.
 “I know just the thing to do it back at my Fortress,” he said.
 “I’ll return the belt to you as soon as I’m done.
 Thanks, Ray.”